The cohomology of biquotients via a product on the two-sided bar construction

 It is an important technical point in showing the three \Ai-maps $\genmap$ from $\H(B\G)$ to $\C(B\G)$ induce a map of Tors that they are essentially functorial up to homotopy.
 This fact, and our control over the error term annihilated by $\formalitymap\mn$, come from the existence of a certain auxiliary structure on extended homotopy Gerstenhaber algebras, a so-called \emph{strongly homotopy commutative} algebra structure $\Phi$ whose existence was proven by Franz.
 The explicit formula for $\Phi$ plays a key role in \Cref{sec:prod}.
-The fact that $\Phi$, so defined, is a structure of the type sought follows from an extremely involved cochain-level computation~\cite{franz2019shc}. \end{sublayout} \begin{sublayout} In \Cref{sec:top}, we show a version of the Eilenberg--Moore theorem where the product on the cohomology of the pullback of $X \to B \from E$ arises from the product on $\B\big(\C(X),\C(B),\C(E)\mnn\big)$.
-We then do some topological massaging to show that this Eilenberg--Moore theorem applies to the particular simplicial model of $BK \to BG \from BH$ we will need to use to apply the \DGA formality maps discussed in the previous paragraph. \end{sublayout} \begin{sublayout} In \Cref{sec:final}, we weave these threads together to prove \Cref{thm:main}.
+The fact that $\Phi$, so defined, is a structure of the type sought follows from an extraordinarily involved cochain-level computation~\cite{franz2019shc}. \end{sublayout} \begin{sublayout} In \Cref{sec:top}, we apply the enhanced version of the Eilenberg--Moore theorem proven in the appendix to the span $BK \to BG \from BH$ whose homotopy pullback $K\lq G/H$ we are interested in, showing $\B\big(\C(BK),\C(BG),\C(BH)\big)$ carries a weak multiplicative structure inducing the cup product on $\H(K\lq G /H)$.
+We then show this product is preserved when we replace $BK \to BG \from BH$ with a simplicial model making available the \DGA formality maps discussed in the previous paragraph. \end{sublayout} \begin{sublayout} In \Cref{sec:final}, we weave these threads together to prove \Cref{thm:main}.
 We first construct a quasi-isomorphism $\quism \: \B\big(\H(BK), \H(BG), \H(BH)\mnn\big) \lt \B\big(\C(BK), \C(BG), \C(BH)\mnn\big)$, roughly to be thought of as ${\B(\genmap_K,\genmap_G,\genmap_H)}$, which is not necessarily multiplicative.
 Letting $T_K \leq K$ and~$T_H \leq H$ be maximal tori, we then map the codomain into~ ${\B\big(\C(BT_K),\C(BG), \C(BT_H)\mnn\big)}$, using the maps $\rho\: \C(B\G) \lt \C(BT_\G)$ for $\G \in \{K,H\}$ to define a strictly multiplicative map